jackabald/Simulated-Crypto/README.md

-# What I've Learned
+# What I Learned
-Exception handling, Object-Oriented Programming, Search algorithms, and how to use git!
+Exception handling, Object-Oriented Programming, Testing code, and an introduction to git!